j3k0/cordova-plugin-purchase/doc/api.md

 the "deviceready" event is fired.
 Check cordova's documentation for more details if needed.

+Find below all public attributes and methods you can use.

 ## <a name="verbosity"></a>*store.verbosity*

 The `verbosity` property defines how much you want `store.js` to write on the console.
 Set to: